 We work for a wide range of clients—from small organizations to Fortune 100 companies.
-Sometimes we work as silent partners with our clients to do backend development, design or technical stuff – most of which we can't reveal.
+Sometimes we work as silent partners with our clients to do backend development, design or technical stuff – some of which we can't reveal.
 But here's a little variety sampler of some that we can.

 Winner of the Minnesota Council of Nonprofits Dot.Org Award, and the American Association for State and Local History Leadership in History Award, the Carver County Historical Society's website is fun and full of good stuff.
 We designed and developed this site based on the features that the Historical Society's members wanted most.
 It has an extensive database-driven newspaper search and custom integration of old plat maps with Google maps.
 The color scheme is based on the Historical Society's permanent exibits and the layout is built using a masonry structure that works responsively across all device sizes.

 Below is a live feed of the site.
 To experience the responsive design, click on the device icons to resize.

 Carver County Fair is a fun combination of original design and custom coding.
 The website is data-driven to give visitors easy access to all the latest info.
 In addition to the website, Creature Works does all of the branding for the Fair, including their print marketing, social media and ads.
 You can find us every year at the Fair doing award-winning photography and eating all the mini donuts we can handle.

 This is a good example of some of the print marketing pieces we did for the 2015 Carver County Fair, including tickets, fair bucks, posters, mailers and signage.

 We've done a few websites for the New York Times Best Selling Author Richard A. Clarke's websites.

 Everybody who has been to or lives in Waconia loves Waconia.
 People who visit want to come back and bring their friends.
 The tourism board had a lot of raw material to work with, but today’s explorer goes online to find out about a place before they decide if it is worth their time.